tudurom/bsc-thesis/doc/main.typ

 attacker can also hide this variable somewhere and customise it to their liking.
 An arbitrary amount of substitutions can be specified in the format
 $F_1:R_1,F_2:R_2,...,F_n:R_n$.
-$F$ represents a hash to find in the build output, to be replaced by $R$.
+$F_i$ represents a hash to find in the build output, to be replaced by $R_i$.

 Third, my implementation as attached to this thesis outputs debugging messages to show that the attack is, indeed, working.
 This would not be desirable in a real life attack, but it is very useful for demonstration purposes.

-The pseudocode above also references a 'magic string'.
-This is to prevent the attacked compiler from inserting the attack once again if the source code already contains it, as is the case with the hack seed compiler.
+The pseudocode outline also references a 'magic string'.
+This is to prevent the attacked compiler from inserting the attack once again if the source code already contains it—`gc`'s build process involves a self-compilation stage, which triggers this edge case.
 Interestingly, there is no code that explicitly adds this magic string in the compiler; it only appears in an #text(font: "Go", size: 10pt)[*if*] statement.
 But, the code is duplicated and quoted as part of the 'quining' process, so it